 We use workshops to get everyone to know our audience’s pain points and then decide on the product together.
 UX workshops are fun, they involve people, and they align the team.

-At the beginning it was a bit awkward.
+In the beginning, it was a bit awkward.
 But we broke the ice slowly and we came up with great ideas.
-Although I thought about some of these before, now everyone felt these were their ideas, and they were very committed to make them happen.
+Although I thought about some of these before, now everyone felt these were their ideas, and they were very committed to making them happen.
 We had a determined team with a common goal, which is a sign of product success.

 And what’s best, we even saw Mr. Grey smiling many times.